TaxFoundation/worldwide-corporate-tax-rates/README.md

 - The dataset does not reflect special tax regimes, including but not limited to patent boxes, offshore regimes, or special rates for specific industries.
 - A number of countries levy lower rates for businesses below a certain revenue threshold.
 The dataset does not capture these lower rates.
 - A few countries levy gross revenue taxes on businesses instead of corporate income taxes.
 Since the tax rates of a corporate income tax and a gross revenue tax are not comparable, these countries are excluded from the dataset.
+- Some countries have a different tax rate for non-resident companies.
+This dataset does not consider non-resident tax rates.

 ## Explanation of Files in Repository